86 articles · 8 breeds · tools · topics

 The six pathogens that decide your year.

-ASF is the headline — but hog cholera, PRRS, parasites, and mycotoxin all kill margin.
-The standard backyard vaccination schedule covers most of it.
+ASF is the headline, but hog cholera, PRRS, parasites and mycotoxin all quietly eat margin.
+The standard backyard vaccination schedule covers most of them, and it is cheap next to a wipe-out.

 Disease watch · 2026